jraiskin/Automated_categorization_medication/log_discussion_literature.md

         GAN
         RNN, (bi-directional?)
         LSTM (including previous iterations)
-        short discussion on models considered but not used (char2char, seq2seq, word embeddings such as GloVe and word2vec)
+        short discussion on models considered but not used (char2char, seq2seq, word embeddings e.g. GloVe and word2vec)
         discussion on importance or regulatization in general, especially in NN (# of params etc)
         discussion on SGD, batch grad descent, optimization, local minima